2025 Application FAQs

 When do the NWU’s applications open each year?

-NWU’s applications open annually on 2 April.
+NWU’s applications open annually on the 1 April.

 What are the admission requirements?